-A hair light is a separate light that lights only the hair and possibly also the shoulder of the subject.
+A hair light is a separate light that lights only the hair and possibly also the shoulders of the subject.

 Hair light vs rim light

-A rim light is also a separation light and an edge light.
+A rim light is an edge light also a separation light.
 It lights only the edge of the subject from behind or behind and to the side.
 From the front it appears as a thin halo like strip of light along their body.

-A hair light lights only the hair and not necessarily just the very edge of the hair.
+A hair light lights only the hair, but not just the very edge of the hair.
 It can wash over the top and side of the head to bring out the texture of the hair – as long as it doesn’t wash over the subject’s face.

-How to set up a hair light for portraits in studio photography
+How to set up hair lighting for portraits in studio photography

 Let’s start with what NOT to do.
-When setting up a hair light it’s important that:
+When setting up hair lighting it’s important that: